 Not Properly Organizing And Indexing FilesThe old adage that failing to plan is planning to fail applies here.
 Record Storage is about finding information when you need it, not just getting it off the premises.

 Choosing A Self-Storage Unit For Off-Site StorageA storage unit with a pad lock is a weak defense.
 A state-of-the-art alarm system with motion and sound detectors is the industry standard.
 You also want a Record Storage center with protection from insects, rodents, fire and other threats to your records.

 Not Shredding Documents On A Regular BasisCriminals are regularly “dumpster diving” to see what they can find.
 But they are not the only ones to fear.
 Your competitors, private investigators and the news media may want to know what is in your trash.

 Not Hiring A Record Storage Center That Meets Industry StandardsHow do you make sure you are dealing with a storage management vendor that follows industry standards?
 Ask for their industry affiliations.
 Corodata, for example, is a member of the Professional Records & Information Services Management (PRISM), the American Records Management Association (ARMA), the National Records Center (NRC) and the National Association for Information Destruction (NAID), ASIS International.

 Not Putting Digital Media In An Off-Site LocationNot just any storage will do for electronic media.
-Special consideration should be given to safety and security, as well as the climate within the location.
+Special consideration should be given to safety, security, and the climate within the location.

-Not Providing Quality Control Checks To Ensure The Viability Of DataLong-term protection often requires rotation of information stored on electronic media.
-Ideally, offsite electronic media storage with regular rotation is part of a complete program of data back up.
-Often it is the 4th or 5th form of redundancy for companies and is also a necessary part of an intergrated emergency response plan.
+Not Providing Quality Control Checks To Ensure The Viability Of DataLong-term protection often requires the rotation of information stored on electronic media.
+Ideally, offsite electronic media storage with regular rotation is part of a complete program of data backup.
+Often it is the 4th or 5th form of redundancy for companies and is also a necessary part of an integrated emergency response plan.

 Did you Know ?At least eight types of people are known to go through business trash: